Charles Scadding

-Charles Scadding (November 25, 1861 – March 29, 1914) was a Canadian-born American Episcopal Church cleric who served as the third bishop of the Episcopal Diocese of Oregon from 1906 to 1914.
+Charles Scadding (November 25, 1861 – May 27, 1914) was a Canadian-born American Episcopal Church cleric who served as the third bishop of the Episcopal Diocese of Oregon from 1906 to 1914.

+Early life and education

+Scadding was born in Toronto, Ontario in 1861 to Henry Simcoe Scadding and Elizabeth Winder Wedd.
+He attended Trinity College, Toronto, graduating with a Bachelor of Arts in 1885.

+Ordained ministry

-Scadding was born in Toronto, Ontario in 1861.
-He attended Trinity College, graduating in 1885 and entering the priesthood in 1886.
-He served as rector in Christ Church in Middletown, New York, Trinity Church in Toledo, Ohio, and assistant rector at St. George's Episcopal Church in Manhattan.
+He was ordained deacon on July 26, 1885 and to the priesthood on July 18, 1886 by Bishop Arthur Sweatman of Toronto.
+As a deacon he served at St John's Church in Buffalo, New York.
+In 1886 he became assistant rector at St George's Church in Manhattan, remaining there until 1890.
+He then served as rector in Christ Church in Middletown, New York, and Trinity Church in Toledo, Ohio.
 Scadding was also a lecturer for the London Society for the Propagation of the Gospel.

+Family

-In 1888, Scadding married Nellie Davy Donaldson.
-She died in 1894.
-In 1899, he married Mary R. Pomeroy.
+On July 11, 1888, Scadding married Nellie Davy Donaldson.
+She died on November 12, 1894.
+On May 12, 1896, he married Mary Robinson Pomeroy.

+Bishop

 On September 29, 1906, Scadding was consecrated Bishop of Oregon.
 Scadding replaced Benjamin Wistar Morris, who had passed that same year.
 Morris's old age at the end of his episcopate had led to issues in the diocese.
 Scadding found the episcopal residence in disrepair and, 1910, commissioned a new home.
 Both the old residence and the 1911-built structure were known as Bishopcroft.

+Death

 Scadding died of pneumonia on March 29, 1914, in Portland, Oregon.